2 Days Traversing Taormina

 Villa Comunale di Taormina

-The Villa Comunale di Taormina is a lush garden originally built in the mid-19th century by order of Lady Florence Trevelyan, who commissioned this picturesque landscaping for her private estate.
-An English noblewoman raised at the court of Queen Victoria, she was exiled after having an affair with Queen Victoria's first born—the future King Edward VII— and subsequently settled in Taormina to eventually marry the mayor, Salvatore Cacciola.
-They purchased 87 plots of land and some old houses to craft the beautifully manicured gardens which were eventually converted into the historic public park you’ll find today, filled with a heterogeneous variety of Mediterranean and exotic plants, flowers, and pine trees reflecting Lady Trevelyan's influence on the blended English and Mediterranean style gardens.
+The Villa Comunale di Taormina 7 minutes away is a lush garden originally built in the mid-19th century by order of Lady Florence Trevelyan, who commissioned this picturesque landscaping for her private estate.
+An English noblewoman raised at the court of Queen Victoria, she was exiled after having an affair with Queen Victoria's first born—the future King Edward VII— and subsequently settled in Taormina to eventually marry the mayor.
+They purchased 87 plots of land and some old houses to craft the beautifully manicured gardens which were eventually converted into the historic public park you’ll find today, filled with a heterogeneous variety of Mediterranean and exotic plants, flowers, and pine trees reflecting Lady Trevelyan's influence on the blended English and Mediterranean garden styles.

 Lunch - Rosticceria Da Cristina 2

-For lunch, you’re headed to the best street food shop in Taormina to try arancini, a traditional Sicilian dish consisting of stuffed rice balls coated with breadcrumbs and deep-fried to a golden, crispy perfection.
-The name "arancini" comes from the Italian word "arancia" meaning "orange," due to their round shape and golden color which resemble small pointed oranges.
+For lunch, walk 4 minutes to the best street food shop in Taormina to try arancini, a traditional Sicilian dish consisting of stuffed rice balls coated with breadcrumbs and deep-fried to a golden, crispy perfection.
+The name "arancini" comes from the Italian word "arancia" meaning "orange," with the comparison derived from their round shape and golden color which makes them resemble small pointed oranges.

 Dessert - Gelatomania